UART Debug

 Using Tabby

-We recommend using the Tabby software for serial port login.
-Tabby is a powerful and user-friendly serial debugging tool that supports various protocols including serial and SSH, and is compatible with major operating systems such as Windows, macOS, and Linux.
+We recommend using Tabby for serial port login.
+Tabby is a powerful and user-friendly serial debugging tool that supports multiple protocols including serial port and SSH, and is compatible with mainstream operating systems such as Windows, macOS, and Linux.

 Download Tabby